Common Sales & Marketing Topics for New Authors

-McFarland’s sales and marketing staff is engaged from the moment a manuscript is officially delivered.
-While McFarland is responsible for the sale and marketing of your book, your participation is crucial to the success of our efforts.
-At several key milestones during the publication process, McFarland will automatically contact you with updates or to solicit suggestions.
-Several common sales and marketing concerns—online promotion, reviews, signings, conferences, and more—are covered here.
+While McFarland is responsible for selling and marketing your book, your participation is crucial.
+At key milestones during the publication process, McFarland will automatically contact you with updates or to solicit suggestions.
+Several common sales and marketing concerns are covered here, including tips about how authors can help with promoting books.
 For topics not covered here, McFarland authors should direct questions to sales manager Adam Phillips.

 Title, Cover Design, Format, Binding & Price